K. M. Cariappa: Early service

 Cariappa graduated on 1 December 1919, and was granted a temporary commission.
 Subsequently, a permanent commission was granted on 9 September 1922, with effect from 17 July 1920.
 This was done to make Cariappa's rank junior to the officers who passed out (graduated) from Royal Military College, Sandhurst, on 16 July 1920.
 He was commissioned into the 2nd Battalion of the 88th Carnatic Infantry at Bombay (Mumbai) as a temporary second lieutenant.
 He was promoted to temporary lieutenant on 1 December 1920.
 Later he was transferred to the 2/125 Napier Rifles which moved to Mesopotamia (present-day Iraq) in May 1920.
 He was promoted to lieutenant on 17 July 1921.
 On his return to India, Cariappa was posted to the 37th (Prince of Wales's Own) Dogras in June 1922.
 In June 1923, Cariappa was transferred to the 1/7 Rajputs, which became his permanent regimental home.

 In 1925, Cariappa went on a world tour to Europe as well as the United States, Japan, and China.
 He met a large number of soldiers and civilians in various nations.
 The tour proved to be educational for him.
 After this he was able to settle down.
 He was given the nickname "Kipper" by a British officer's wife, who found his name difficult to pronounce, while he was serving in Fatehgarh.
 In 1927, Cariappa was promoted to captain, but the appointment was not officially gazetted until 1931.

-Cariappa was appointed as the deputy assistant quarter master general (DAQMG) at HQ Peshawar District in 1931.
+Cariappa was appointed the deputy assistant quarter master general (DAQMG) at HQ Peshawar District in 1931.
 The experience he had gained at headquarters, his coaching at Royal United Services Institute in 1932, and the courses he attended at Small Arms School (SAS) and the Royal School of Artillery (RSA) helped him to get through the Quetta Staff College's entrance examination.
 He was the first Indian military officer to attend the course.
 Though officers were generally given staff appointments after completion of the course, Cariappa was not given his staff appointment until two years later.
 Until then, he rendered regimental service with his parent unit on the North-West Frontier.
-In March 1936, he was appointed as staff captain of the Deccan Area.
+In March 1936, he was appointed staff captain of the Deccan Area.
 In 1938, Cariappa was promoted to major and was appointed the deputy assistant adjutant and quarter master general (DAA & QMG).